maplibre/maplibre-rs/docs/src/development-guide/how-to-run.md

 Start by installing the
 [Android Studio IDE](https://developer.android.com/studio?gclid=CjwKCAjwj42UBhAAEiwACIhADmF7uHXnEHGnmOgFnjp0Z6n-TnBvutC5faGA89lwouMIXiR6OXK4hBoCq78QAvD_BwE&gclsrc=aw.ds).

-Make sure the NDK version 23.1.7779620 is installed.
+Make sure the NDK is installed.
 The Native Development Kit (NDK) is a set of tools that allows you to use C and C++ code with Android.
+You have to install manually the version that is used in `./android/gradle/lib/build.gradle`.

 ```
-ANDROID STUDIO -> tools -> SDK manager -> SDK tools -> tick show package details -> ndk (side by side) version 23.1.7779620
+ANDROID STUDIO -> tools -> SDK manager -> SDK tools -> tick show package details -> ndk (side by side)
 ```

 Open the project within `./android/gradle` and create a new virtual device with the device manager.
 Minimum SDK version